July 19, 2017

-When establishing a Disaster and Employee Hardship Relief Fund there are regulatory and administrative best practices which fund sponsors should follow.
-From time to time, a company may desire a program that would not comply with regulations, and so may choose a taxable alternative with fewer regulatory restrictions.
+When establishing a Disaster and Hardship Relief Fund there are regulatory and administrative best practices which sponsoring organizations should follow.
+From time to time, a fund sponsor may desire a program that would not comply with regulations, and so may choose a taxable alternative with fewer regulatory restrictions.

 As a result, there are two main options.
 First is the non-profit, tax-exempt option which is cost-efficient but subject to regulation.
 The other option could have for-profit administration and is less cost-efficient, but also features less regulatory oversight.

-The IRS is likely to classify a program run through a traditional vendor system as one where there is significant employer control.
-That classification means that grants which the relief fund provides to employees in need will likely be taxable to those employees.
-This does not mean that the outcome of helping employees in need is impossible, it simply means that doing so is more expensive.
+The IRS is likely to classify a program run through a traditional vendor system as one where there is significant fund sponsor control.
+That classification means that grants which the relief fund provides to charitable class members in need will likely be taxable to those charitable class members.
+This does not mean that the outcome of helping charitable class members in need is impossible, it simply means that doing so is more expensive.
 Below, important features of the different options are discussed: